 No need to head back to London just yet.
 You have to travel through Salisbury to get to Stonehenge, so since you are already in town, the Salisbury Cathedral is an easy addition.
 Salisbury has one of the most incredible medieval cathedrals in all of Britain.
 For over 750 years, pilgrims have come to Salisbury to seek inspiration and peace or to climb the 404-foot spire – the tallest in England.
 Also here, in the Charter House, one of four copies left of the Magna Carta.
 One of the world’s most significant documents, the work is often claimed to be the cornerstone of liberty, law and democracy.

-From Salisbury, it’s a mere 54 minutes by train to Bath, with its perfectly preserved Roman temple and spa.
+From Salisbury, it’s a mere 54 minutes by train to Bath, (from London, about 1.5 hours) with its perfectly preserved Roman temple and spa.
 This spa town is so rich in history, it’s one of only two UNESCO World Heritage Sites in the region.
 And while you no longer can sit in the thermal, curative waters of Bath, you’ll still leave refreshed and renewed.

 Bath features both Georgian architecture, a perfectly preserved Roman temple and spa and Britain’s only natural hot springs.
 Cross the Pulteney Bridge – designed after the covered bridges of Florence – over the river Avon to the Roman Baths where centurions soaked their warrior aches away.